ClinicalAgents: Multi-Agent Orchestration for Clinical Decision Making with Dual-Memory: Methodology

-where $\alpha$ and $\beta$ are non-negative weighting coefficients that balance evidence completion and confidence improvement; $\Delta \mathcal{E}_t^m$ and $\Delta c_t$ denotes the change in missing evidences and hypothesis confidence at step $t$ (Eq.~\eqref{eq:missing_and_confidence}).
-The MDP ends when it reaches the terminal state $\mathcal{T}$, or reach the maximum step $\eta$. \end{definition}

-In each step $t$, given the working memory $\mathcal{M}_\text{work}$, the LLM orchestrator $\mathcal{O}$ estimates the probability of taking a specific action $a$ to advance the diagnosis with reward function $\mathcal{R}$.
-In the MDP procedure, the action space $\mathcal{A}$ includes: \begin{enumerate}[label=(\roman*), leftmargin=0pt, itemindent=*, align=left] \item $\mathcal{A}_{\text{agent}}$: Which calls specific agents (e.g., image diagnosis agent, treatment agent, ...) to carry out certain tasks as need. \item $a_{\text{rag}}$: Which calls the knowledge retrieval action from the experience memory $\mathcal{M}_\text{exp}$, to provide new evidences or guidances. \item $a_{\text{back}}$: Which calls the orchestrator $\mathcal{O}$ to carry out backtracking and decide the backtracking point in trajectory $\tau$. \item $a_{\text{term}}$: Which terminates the orchestration process, it calls when clinical closure is reached. \end{enumerate}
+In each step $t$, given the working memory $\mathcal{M}_\text{work}^t$, the LLM orchestrator $\mathcal{O}$ estimates the probability of taking a specific action $a$ to advance the diagnosis with reward function $\mathcal{R}$.
+In the MDP procedure, the action space $\mathcal{A}$ includes: \begin{enumerate}[label=(\roman*), leftmargin=0pt, itemindent=*, align=left] \item $\mathcal{A}_{\text{agent}}$: It calls specific agents (e.g., image diagnosis agent, treatment agent, ...) to carry out certain tasks as needed. \item $a_{\text{rag}}$: It calls the knowledge retrieval action from the experience memory $\mathcal{M}_\text{exp}$, to provide new evidence or guidance. \item $a_{\text{back}}$: It calls the orchestrator $\mathcal{O}$ to carry out backtracking and decide the backtracking point in trajectory $\tau$. \item $a_{\text{term}}$: It terminates the orchestration process when clinical closure is reached. \end{enumerate}

-Benefit from backtracking, our orchestration is modeled as a searchable decision, rather than hard-coded rules, allowing the system to revert to the perception phase when current evidence is insufficient to verify a hypothesis.
+With backtracking enabled, our orchestration is modeled as a searchable decision process, rather than hard-coded rules, allowing the system to revert to the perception phase when current evidence is insufficient to verify a hypothesis.

-Next, we introduce our reward function $\mathcal{R}$, which is based on the information gain after introducing each evidence and making each hypothesis.
-Let $\mathcal{E}_t^m(s)$ be the set of missing critical evidences at step $t$, and let $c_{\mathrm{top}}(s)\in[0,1]$ be the confidence of the top hypothesis $h \in \mathcal{H}_t$ generated by LLM.
+Next, we introduce our reward function $\mathcal{R}$, which is based on the information gain after introducing each evidence item and making each hypothesis.
+Let $\mathcal{E}_t^m$ be the set of missing critical evidence at step $t$, and let $c_t\in[0,1]$ be the confidence of the top hypothesis $h_t \in \mathcal{H}_t$ generated by the LLM.
 Define: